 Important Safety Information about DEFLUX

-Safety and efficacy of treatment of duplex systems, use of more than 6 mL of DEFLUX (3 mL at each ureteral orifice) at the same treatment session, and treatment of children under 1 year of age have not been established.
+Safety and efficacy of treatment in children under 1 year of age have not been established.

 Please see complete Prescribing Information for DEFLUX.